-Fountains and bubblers are two types of surface aeration systems that work by agitating the surface of the pond to mix oxygen into the top layer of the water.
-Fountains pump water into the air, creating small droplets that collect oxygen from the atmosphere and fall back into the water.
-Bubblers or jets work in a similar way, by bubbling and mixing the surface of the water, catching air from the atmosphere and infusing it into the top layer of water.
+Fountains and bubblers are two types of surface aeration systems that mix oxygen into the surface layer of water.
+Fountains pump water into the air, creating small droplets that collect oxygen from the atmosphere that fall back into the water.
+Bubblers or jets work in a similar way, by bubbling and mixing the surface of the water, catching air from the atmosphere and infusing it into the surface layer of water.

-Typically, water at the bottom of ponds is colder and contains less oxygen naturally, this is occurrence is called thermal stratification and it can put your fish at risk.
-If a pond is stratified fish will hang around the top layers of a pond where there is more oxygen.
-But, if a wind or rain storm occurs and the stratified water is mixed it can cause a mass fish kill because the destratification will mix the oxygenated water with the depleted bottom layers, lowering the overall oxygen content.
+Typically, water at the bottom of ponds is colder and contains less oxygen.
+This is called thermal stratification.
+If a pond is stratified, fish will hang around the top layers of a pond where there is more oxygen.
+If a wind or rain storm occurs and the stratified water is mixed, a mass fish kill can occur because destratification mixes the oxygenated water with the depleted bottom layers, lowering overall oxygen.

-Oxygen is equally dispersed at the bottom and top layers of the water which minimizes the risk of fish kill.
-The high oxygen levels support bacteria, providing them energy for respiration to consume decaying organic matter.
-This cleans the pond water, improving health and colour as well as reduces the amount of muck and sludge.
+Oxygen is equally distributed from the bottom to the top which minimizes the risk of fish kill.
+High oxygen levels support bacteria, providing them energy for respiration to consume decaying organic matter.
+This helps keep water clean, improving health and color, as well as reducing muck and sludge buildup.
 Algae and weeds are also kept at bay.

 It takes more power to pump water up than to pump air down.
 That means surface aeration systems cost 2 to 3 times more to operate than bottom up aeration systems.
 Bottom up aeration systems can also be powered by the wind or the sun.

 Studies show the oxygen transfer rate for bottom up aeration can be up to 10 times higher than surface aeration.